-During my longer visit in Las Vegas I used the weekend to explore the area outside of the city and away from the strip.
+During a longer visit to Las Vegas I used the weekend to explore the area outside of the city and away from the strip.
 If you also look for some get-aways from the busy strip, here are some ideas, which might help.

 A couple of years ago they finished the new bridge across the Colorado River.
-That was my biggest intend to revisit the site, since I only have seen the bridge a couple of times during construction process.
+That was my biggest intend to revisit the site since I only have seen the bridge a couple of times during the construction process.
 Before completion of the bridge, Hoover Dam was the main crossing over the Colorado River here.
-This was a big problem, because of the narrow one lane road in each direction and all the tourists visiting Hoover Dam, which created sometimes congestions.
+This was a big problem, because of the narrow one-lane road in each direction and all the tourists visiting Hoover Dam, which created sometimes congestions.

 For all the geocachers reading this: There is a geocache challenge at Hoover Dam.

 Hoover Dam was originally built to store water but as a by-product, it produces electricity and supplies three states.

 Red Rock Canyon